aashishrai3799/Automated-Attendance-System-using-CNN/README.md

 4. Click on 'Mark Attendance' button.
 5. Attendance sheet will be generated automatically with current date/time.

+The file for data augmentation will be uploaded soon.

 To know more about the working of the software, refer to our paper.
 ## Research Paper